abhijitbonik/spoken-website/logs/README.md

 # 02/05

 - Added unique/returning visits tracking (a visit is considered returning if the user has visited the website in the past 6 months, from the same browser)
+- Refining checking of returning visits by also checking username?

+# 04/05

+- Tutorial progress logs